AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

 refined one.
 The abstract one --- usually called specification --- only describes what the object does in a coarse way.
-A subprogram's specification usually explains how it should be called, how many parameters it has, of which type, etc, as well as what it will do, return a result, modify one of its parameters, etc.
+A subprogram's specification usually explains how it should be called, how many parameters it has, of which type, etc., as well as what it will do, return a result, modify one of its parameters, etc.

-Contract based programming, supported in Ada 2012, allows contracts to be added to a subprogram's specification.
+Contract based programming as supported in Ada allows contracts to be added to a subprogram's specification.
 Contracts can be used to describe the subprogram's behavior in a more fine-grained manner.
 All the details of how the subprogram actually works are left to its refined view, that